Daetalus/Julia-OpenCV-binding/README.md

 =====================

 **NOTE:**
 This project currently is a **minimal prototype** of Julia-OpenCV binding.
-I will submit a  GSoC proposal and it will contain the implementation details that I planed.
+It is under development.

 How to use it
 ---------